naftalic/ddmif/lp_and_simplex.md

 \end{aligned}
 $$

-Furthermore, the primal-dual value equality theorem states that the optimal objective values of the primal and dual problems are equal:
+The primal-dual value equality theorem further states that the optimal objective values of the primal and dual problems are equal:

 $$
 \qquad \mathbf c^T \mathbf x^* = \mathbf b^T \mathbf v^* \quad\text{(primal-dual value equality)}.
 $$

 Therefore, if the primal problem is a maximization problem, the optimal value of the primal problem is equal to the optimal value of the dual problem, which is a minimization problem.
-In our example, we have
+In the given example, we can verify that:

 $$
 \mathbf c^T \mathbf x^* = (40,50)\cdot (24,8)=1360,